Ryan5453/demucs/README.md

 uvx --with demucs-inference demucs separate audio_file.mp3
 ```

 **Note**: Demucs does not specify a specific PyTorch wheel.
-This means that GPUs will only work on Apple Silicon or Linux with CUDA 12.6 when using this method.
+This means that GPUs will only work on Apple Silicon or the current version of CUDA (currently 12.8) on Linux.
+Demucs will fall back to CPU if one of the above conditions are not met.

 ### Install using UV